-Each member of the Pension Fund Committee is required to declare their interests at each meeting and also is asked to sign an annual declaration disclosing any related party transactions.
-Three Committee members: A Antcliff (Employee Representative), S Larter (Small Scheduled Bodies Representative) and T Hotchin (Academy Sector Representative) were contributing members of the Pension Fund during 2022/23.
-Cllr R Waller's daughter and partner (District Council Representative) were also contributing members of the scheme during 2022/23.
-S Larter (Small Scheduled Bodies Representative) is also a deferred member of the scheme and Cllr M Allan is in receipt of a pension from the Fund.
+Each member of the Pension Fund Committee is required to declare their interests at each meeting and is also asked to sign an annual declaration disclosing any related party transactions.
+Three Committee members: J Balchin (Employee Representative), S Larter (Small Scheduled Bodies Representative) and T Hotchin (Academy Sector Representative) were contributing members of the Pension Fund during 2024/25.
+S Larter (Small Scheduled Bodies Representative) is also a deferred member of the scheme.
+Cllr M Allen, Cllr Mrs

+Overton and Cllr P Key (District Council Representative) were in receipt of a pension from the Lincolnshire Pension Fund.